1992 SCORE SERIES 1 BASEBALL CARDS

 Score paid close attention to quality photography and stock in their 1992 designs.
 Rather than being photographed in a plain studio setup, players were often captured in vivid action or celebration shots that really displayed their personalities and skills.
 Backdrops and borders tended to be more graphic and stylistic compared to traditional designs as well.
 On the front, statistics like batting average, home runs, and ERA were prominently displayed above the player image along with their name and team.

-Read also: WHAT ARE MY BASEBALL CARDS WORTH
+Read also: TOP BASEBALL CARDS FOR 2022

 The card stock itself was thick and durable.
 Some regarded it as the best stock used in the early 1990s junk wax era.
 This helped the cards hold up very well over time compared to flimsier competitors.
 The photography was also bright and focused without any bleeding or fading issues common in cheaper sets from that period.